glotaran/pyglotaran/CONTRIBUTING.rst

 Make sure all your changes are committed (including an entry in HISTORY.rst).
 Then run::

-$bumpversion patch # possible: major / minor / patch
+$ bumpversion patch # possible: major / minor / patch
-$git push
+$ git push
-$git push --tags
+$ git push --tags

 Github Actions will then deploy to PyPI if the tests pass.